trevadelman/vercel-finance/roadmap.md

 ## Current Progress

-We have successfully completed Phases 1, 2, and most of Phase 3.
+We have successfully completed Phases 1, 2, and 3.
 The application is now deployed on Vercel and available at:
 [https://vercel-finance-lkfszpmuy-trevors-projects-feab3da9.vercel.app](https://vercel-finance-lkfszpmuy-trevors-projects-feab3da9.vercel.app)

 The GitHub repository is available at: